rustshop/flakebox/docs/README.md

 * keep up to date with the evolving ecosystem with ease.

 Rustshop is a vision of how working with Rust could and should be like.
-Flakebox is all you need to bring that vision into your Rust project.
+Flakebox how you bring that vision into your Rust project.

 Just because you're a lone Open Source developer working on a spare time project doesn't mean you don't deserve a DX of a mature team